9ucc1/birdcollector/README.md

 ## Installation

 To run the app locally, clone this GitHub repository into your machine with 'git clone'.
-In the root directory, run 'bundle install', followed by 'rails db:create' and 'npm install --prefix client'.
+In the root directory, run 'bundle install', followed by 'rails db:create db:migrate db:seed' and 'npm install --prefix client'.
 To start the application, run 'rails s' to start the server on [http://localhost:3000](http://localhost:3000), and run 'npm start --prefix client' to start the frontend on [http://localhost:4000](http://localhost:4000).

 ## Inspiration and Future Direction